 NOTE 1— Suspension of wireless functionalities refers to functionalities such as frame generation, schedules, scoreboard maintenances, etc., while still preserving previously negotiated parameters with the peer EHT STA(s).NOTE 2—Group addressed frames delivery procedure is defined in 35.3.15 (Multi-link group addressed frame delivery and reception).

-If a TID is mapped in UL to a set of enabled links for a non-AP MLD, then the non-AP MLD may use any link within this set of enabled links to transmit individually addressed MSDUs or A-MSDUs corresponding to that TID.
+If a TID is mapped in UL to a set of enabled links for a non-AP MLD, then the non-AP MLD may use any link within this set of enabled links to transmit individually addressed MSDUs or A-MSDUs corresponding to that TID, except that if a TID is mapped in MU-EDCA mode to a link, the non-AP STA affiliated with the non-AP MLD shall use the latest MU-EDCA parameter set announced by the AP affiliated with the AP MLD that operates on the link to contend for medium access when transmitting MSDU’s corresponding to that TID When performing EDCA contention, if the MU-EDCA parameters announced by the AP operating on the link indicate AIFSN=0, then the value of the AIFSN is assumed to be 15.

 If a TID is mapped in DL to a set of enabled links for a non-AP MLD, then: